Trustpilot

 Mental Health Awareness Week: 10th - 16th May 2021

 Mental Health Awareness Week aims to increase recognition of mental health struggles while encouraging conversations and strategies to improve positive emotional and psychological wellbeing.
-Currently, 1 in 4 people will experience a mental health condition in their lifetime with the NHS reporting 20.5 million prescriptions for antidepressants were written between October and December 2020, with a 5% increase from the previous quarter.
+Currently, 1 in 4 people will experience a mental health condition in their lifetime.
+The NHS reported 20.5 million prescriptions for antidepressants were written between October and December 2020 - a 5% increase from the previous quarter.
 These staggering statistics demonstrate the urgency of ensuring that looking after our mental health becomes our new priority.

 This year, Mental Health Awareness Week is focussed on all things nature.
 During Covid lockdown, Mentalhealth.org discovered that 45% of people found being able to get outside in nature became vital to achieving positive mental health.
 With nature in mind, let’s find out how nature can improve our mental health, why poor mental health can impact on our sex-life and what to do if we are in crisis.